 Faisal Hussain is an Artist who graduated from Falmouth Art College in 1999.
 His portfolio of work spans public art, film, sculpture, audio, and text art.
 His artwork is part of permanent collections in the Birmingham Museum & Art Gallery and Urban Nation, Berlin.

 Recently he completed his first edited chapter for 'Contemporary Reflections on Critical Terrorism Studies' on Routledge.
 Last year his work was published in the periodical 'Hommes et Migrations' for the Musée de l’histoire de l’immigration in Paris and his artwork was used for the cover of 'Muslimischsein Im Sicherheitsdiskurs' in Germany.

-His work is currently at Birmingham Museum and Art Gallery and The Midlands Arts Centre, Urban Nation Museum, Berlin, and The Royal Academy Summer Exhibition in London.
-Past work has included; 'It Might be nothing but it could be something..', a commission with academics from the University of Birmingham and Eastside Projects.
-His work has been selected for the IKON for Artists.
-He was also selected for The Royal Academy Summer Exhibition 2020.
-His solo exhibition 'Suspect Objects Suspect Subjects' is currently being added to after an extended exhibition at the Brunei Gallery in London at SOAS.
-He will be presenting a sample of his work at BISA at Warwick University and at Birmingham University in September 2022.
+He continues to create artwork on CTS, diaspora, heritage, and cultural policy, exhibiting at Birmingham Museum and Art Gallery, The Midlands Arts Centre, Urban Nation Museum, Berlin, and The Royal Academy Summer Exhibition in London in 2022.
+Past work has included; 'It Might be nothing but it could be something..', a commission with varied academics from the University of Birmingham and Eastside Projects.
+His work has been selected for IKON for Artists and for The Royal Academy Summer Exhibition, 2020.
+His solo exhibition 'Suspect Objects Suspect Subjects' is currently being developed after an extended exhibition at the Brunei Gallery in London at SOAS.
+He presented a sample of his work at BISA at Warwick University and at Birmingham University in September 2022.